grongierisc/iris-fhirsqlbuilder/README.md

 Then register the current FHIR Server with the FHIR SQL Builder.

-To do so, click on New Analysis.
+To do so, click on `New Analysis`.

 [FHIRSQLNewAnalysis](misc/img/FHIRSQLNewAnalysis.png)

-Then click on Register FHIR Server.
+Then click on `Register FHIR Server`.

 [FHIRSQLRegisterFHIRServer](misc/img/FHIRSQLRegisterFHIRServer.png)